Seasonal Affective Disorder

 Benefits of Tyrosine: A double-blind, placebo-controlled study that enrolled 20 U.S. Marines suggests that tyrosine can improve mental alertness during periods of sleep deprivation.
 In this study, the participants were deprived of sleep for a night and then tested frequently for their alertness throughout the day as they worked.
 Compared to placebo, 10 to 15 grams of tyrosine given twice daily seemed to provide a “pick-up” for about 2 hours.*

-The other thing you can do to help depression and SAD is to increase the amounts of raw fruits and vegetables in your diet.
+The other thing you can do to help depression and Seasonal Affective Disorder (SAD) is to increase the amounts of raw fruits and vegetables in your diet.
 The usual dose is between 1 ½ cups to 2 cups EACH of raw fruits, raw vegetables and cooked vegetables every day.
 The addition of these foods makes everything you are taking (supplements, vitamins and even “real drugs”) work better.

 People ask me why they can’t just take the pill form called L-Tyrosine, but it seems like this form is just too strong and is less effective in repairing the deficiency.